Gavin-Development/GavinBackendDatasetUtils/README.md

 ```
 This will read the next *100_000* samples from each of the files and load them up into the respective buffers.

-**NOTE** This is the first working implimentation so it will be slow and it wont error handle for you.
+**NOTE** This is the first working implementation, so it will be slow, and it won't error handle for you.
 The generator will allocate 2 buffers that are exposed to python and re fill the *same* 2 buffers with new samples each time UpdateBuffer() is called.
 You will need to call UpdateBuffer() after initialisation to fill the buffers.

 ### Old File Format
-Currently there is good support for the OG file format (pickled by python) with functions to load it and convert it to a new .BIN format.
+Currently, there is good support for the OG file format (pickled by python) with functions to load it and convert it to a new .BIN format.

 This is the LoadTrainDataST() function:
 ```python